redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.SDS.md

 The protocol normalize the exchanges between the SEC-LSM-MANAGER, the server, and its clients.

-It is made of 3 components:
+It is made of 2 components:

 - the component **prot**: implementation of the presentation layer
-- the component **sec-lsm-manager-client**: implementation of the application layer for the client side
 - the component **sec-lsm-manager-server**: implementation of the application layer for the server side